Image of Levain on Biancolievito

 • 200gr of water

-Refresh the dough as described above and, once it is ready, let it ferment at 26°C – 27°C until it doubles its volume.
+Refresh the dough as described above, and once it is ready, let it ferment at 26°C – 27°C until it doubles its volume.

-After the last refreshment, you can store your Levain in the refrigerator and keep it up to 5 – 7 days as usual.
+After the last refreshment, you can store your Levain in the refrigerator and keep it for up to 5 – 7 days as usual.

 The Levain on Biancolievito